src-d/blog/content/post/idsplit.md

 #### Maximum likelihood character-level, unsmoothed

-This is a quick and dirty baseline implemented in [CharStatModel](https://github.com/vmarkovtsev/CharStatModel) repository.
+This is a quick and dirty baseline implemented in the [CharStatModel](https://github.com/vmarkovtsev/CharStatModel) repository.
 We record all possible sequences of characters in form of a tree and decide whether to split based on the tree branch with the dominating weight